 All work is undertaken by myself.
 I am a qualified solicitor with 16 years experience.
-Below is a copy of the firm’s complaint procedure:-
+Below is a copy of the firm’s complaints procedure and costs for motoring offences:-

 I am committed to providing a high-quality legal service to all clients.
 When something goes wrong, I need to know about it.
 This will help me to improve standards.